vroland/epdiy/README.md

 The board and schematic are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a> <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-Firmware and remaining examples are licensed under the terms of the GNU GPL version 3.
+Firmware and remaining examples are licensed under the terms of the GNU Lesser GPL version 3.
 Utilities are licensed under the terms of the MIT license.